Today, the web generates millions of orders in the background of multichannel commerce. Usually, these orders don’t have source codes.

 Factors including expiration dates, the format of the mail, the number of pages, and the mailing frequency of house files are taken into account while choosing the time of order data that can be matched back.

-How often you send an email and how you prepare a strategy to execute the results and data into your marketing process will determine how frequently you run a matchback.
+The frequency with which you send an email and how you prepare a strategy to execute the results and data into your marketing process will determine how frequently you run a matchback.

 This will improve the segmentation from RFM (recency, frequency, monetary value) to RFMC (RFM along with the medium of influence).